Book a Demo

 Financial lead qualification is the only method that tells you - with verified data, not survey answers - whether a lead can actually afford your offer before anyone picks up the phone.

-"As somebody who's been marketing for 25 plus years - if this is real, if this is legit, and it's legal, those are my two biggest things.
+“As somebody who's been marketing for 25 plus years - if this is real, if this is legit, and it's legal, those are my two biggest things.
 If it's legal, it's legit, then this is pretty game changer.
-Getting on a sales call with somebody and not knowing their financial situation... people lie on applications all the time."
+Getting on a sales call with somebody and not knowing their financial situation... people lie on appl”

 - Mark S., 25+ years in marketing, SimpleCheck client